Vianne-a1/anything/README.md

 "wiki" by Team Anything

-(Other roles unassigned)
+# Roster with roles
-Project Manager: Tiffany Yang
+Tiffany Yang : Project Manager, DB + py
-Claire Song
+Claire Song, HTML/CSS
-Jessica Yu
+Jessica Yu, HTML/CSS
-Jackie Zeng
+Jackie Zeng, DB + py

-# Scenario Two: Web Log Hosting Site
+# Description of website -- Scenario Two: Web Log Hosting Site

 Your team has been contracted to create a web log hosting site, with the following features: